arjenlgill/punchlinepunjabi-vue/README.md

 Upon completing the re-structuring of the website, I encountered a few technical SEO issues -- including page speed.
 Initially the score was drastically lower (37) than the score I had achieved (97) with GULP and manual optimisations that were carried over into this project.
 After looking deeper into this, I found one another drawback of SPAs: the heavy reliance on dependencies to render page content.
 My chunk-vendors.js file was 2MB.
 I fixed this by splitting chunks per entry point, lazy-loading JS modules, implementing a cache API to cache the app shell, and gzipping the file; the Lighthouse score was revived back to 90+.

 There is one, ultimate problem that remains, which is the JS-injection of page content that is problematic with client-side rendering.
-For this, I will look into dynamic rendering.
+In hindsight, selecting Nuxt over Vue would have been a wiser choice.